arnabganguly/HDInsightESPLab/HDInsightESPlab.md

    2. To export the self-signed certificate a series of steps needs to be performed which are  documented at [here](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/active-directory-ds-admin-guide-configure-secure-ldap-export-pfx).
 At the end of the exercise save the password protected certificate file(*.pfx) to your local desktop or C drive.

    3. Login to the domain Contoso.com that you created in first exercise and click on “Secure LDAP” blade and then click Enable on the right.

    ![SecureLDAP](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture16.png)

-  4.
+  4. Enable Secure LDAP Access over internet.
+Point to the LDAP certificate saved in the earlier step and enter the password to decrypt the certificate.

+  6.
 ### 1.7 Create an authorize a managed identity